juliohm1978/kubeless-pulsar-trigger/README.md

     memory: 512Mi
 ```

 You can change those by overriding specific values in the `deployment` object in your trigger.
-In fact, the entire Deployment spec can be included directly in the trigger.
+In fact, the entire Deployment spec can be included.

 ```yaml
 apiVersion: kubeless.io/v1